 However, several high-profile security lapses during Obama’s tenure have led to sharp criticisms of the Secret Service.
 A pair of reality stars crashed a state dinner for the prime minister of India in 2009.
 The aforementioned fence-jumper actually made it inside the White House.
 And an armed private security guard somehow rode an elevator with Obama in Atlanta in 2014.

-Obama has been the target of about 10 times the number of death threats as his predecessors without major incident.
 Still, as serious as these errors are, modern-day security simply does not permit the president to, say, ride in an open-air limousine.
 Nor does the public have the sort of access to the White House that was once so permissive that John Adams had to personally talk down a threatening man who’d entered his office.

 “I’ve been very, very upset about the general tenor of the political discussion about the Secret Service snafus,” says Engel of Southern Methodist University.
 “The most important thing that needs to be stressed is that the Secret Service faces a fundamental problem much like the nation’s intelligence agencies, which is that failures are obvious and successes, though a dramatic order of magnitude, are invisible.”

 Engel notes that Obama in particular has been the target of about 10 times the number of death threats as his predecessors without major incident.
 Also, like prior presidents, Obama comes into physical contact with countless people, none of whom have been able to do harm.

 “For every instance of an individual penetrating the White House, remember that president Obama has probably shaken hands with 100,000 people this year alone,” Engel says.
 “That’s a lot of people up close—and no incidents.”